Palo Alto Networks, Inc. (NASDAQ:PANW) Shares Purchased by Quadrant Capital Group LLC

-Quadrant Capital Group LLC raised its stake in shares of Palo Alto Networks, Inc. (NASDAQ:PANW – Free Report) by 32.0% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 1,750 shares of the network technology company’s stock after purchasing an additional 424 shares during the period.
+Quadrant Capital Group LLC lifted its stake in Palo Alto Networks, Inc. (NASDAQ:PANW – Free Report) by 32.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 1,750 shares of the network technology company’s stock after purchasing an additional 424 shares during the quarter.
 Quadrant Capital Group LLC’s holdings in Palo Alto Networks were worth $447,000 at the end of the most recent reporting period.

-Several other institutional investors also recently bought and sold shares of PANW.
-Worth Asset Management LLC purchased a new stake in Palo Alto Networks during the first quarter worth approximately $26,000.
-Fortis Capital Advisors LLC purchased a new stake in Palo Alto Networks during the fourth quarter worth approximately $28,000.
-CVA Family Office LLC grew its stake in Palo Alto Networks by 140.4% during the second quarter.
-CVA Family Office LLC now owns 125 shares of the network technology company’s stock worth $32,000 after buying an additional 73 shares during the period.
-Altshuler Shaham Ltd purchased a new stake in Palo Alto Networks during the second quarter worth approximately $33,000.
-Finally, Raleigh Capital Management Inc. grew its stake in Palo Alto Networks by 174.2% during the first quarter.
-Raleigh Capital Management Inc. now owns 170 shares of the network technology company’s stock worth $34,000 after buying an additional 108 shares during the period.
-85.69% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
+Covestor Ltd increased its holdings in shares of Palo Alto Networks by 61.8% in the first quarter.
+Covestor Ltd now owns 55 shares of the network technology company’s stock valued at $35,000 after purchasing an additional 21 shares during the last quarter.
+Geneos Wealth Management Inc. increased its stake in Palo Alto Networks by 0.8% during the first quarter.
+Geneos Wealth Management Inc. now owns 2,961 shares of the network technology company’s stock worth $1,843,000 after acquiring an additional 23 shares during the last quarter.
+Brighton Jones LLC increased its stake in Palo Alto Networks by 6.5% during the first quarter.
+Brighton Jones LLC now owns 425 shares of the network technology company’s stock worth $265,000 after acquiring an additional 26 shares during the last quarter.
+Penserra Capital Management LLC increased its stake in Palo Alto Networks by 6.4% during the first quarter.
+Penserra Capital Management LLC now owns 452 shares of the network technology company’s stock worth $281,000 after acquiring an additional 27 shares during the last quarter.
+Finally, Capital Investment Advisors LLC increased its stake in Palo Alto Networks by 2.9% during the second quarter.
+Capital Investment Advisors LLC now owns 1,438 shares of the network technology company’s stock worth $367,000 after acquiring an additional 41 shares during the last quarter.
+Institutional investors and hedge funds own 85.69% of the company’s stock.

 Palo Alto Networks Stock Up 2.2 %

-Palo Alto Networks (NASDAQ:PANW – Get Free Report) last released its quarterly earnings data on Friday, August 18th.
-The network technology company reported $1.44 earnings per share for the quarter, topping analysts’ consensus estimates of $1.29 by $0.15.
-Palo Alto Networks had a net margin of 8.52% and a return on equity of 48.58%.
-The business had revenue of $1.95 billion for the quarter, compared to analysts’ expectations of $1.96 billion.
-During the same quarter last year, the company earned $0.15 EPS.
-The company’s revenue for the quarter was up 26.0% compared to the same quarter last year.
-Equities analysts forecast that Palo Alto Networks, Inc. will post 2.51 EPS for the current fiscal year.
+Palo Alto Networks (NASDAQ:PANW – Get Free Report) last released its earnings results on Friday, August 18th.
+The network technology company reported $1.44 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.29 by $0.15.
+Palo Alto Networks had a return on equity of 48.58% and a net margin of 8.52%.
+The company had revenue of $1.95 billion for the quarter, compared to analysts’ expectations of $1.96 billion.
+During the same quarter in the previous year, the firm posted $0.15 EPS.
+The firm’s quarterly revenue was up 26.0% on a year-over-year basis.
+Analysts expect that Palo Alto Networks, Inc. will post 2.51 earnings per share for the current fiscal year.

 Palo Alto Networks, Inc provides cybersecurity solutions worldwide.
 The company offers firewall appliances and software; and Panorama, a security management solution for the global control of network security platform as a virtual or a physical appliance.
 It also provides subscription services covering the areas of threat prevention, malware and persistent threat, URL filtering, laptop and mobile device protection, DNS security, Internet of Things security, SaaS security API, and SaaS security inline, as well as threat intelligence, and data loss prevention.